-Unlike the modern world in which most human beings exist, the Jewish community in Brooklyn is a collective very attached to its customs, so the roles that each member plays in the family are very defined.
+Unlike the modern world in which most human beings move, the Jewish community in Brooklyn is very attached to its customs, so the roles that each member of the family plays are very well defined.

-In general, marriages are almost always agreed upon between the rabbi and the family of each spouse, who are usually quite young.
-In the families, the introduction of the boys is arranged and according to the characteristics of each one, the rabbi notes the name of the family member who could connect with the name of another.
+In general, marriages are almost always arranged between the rabbi and the family of each spouse, who are usually quite young.
+In the families, the introduction of the boys is arranged and according to the characteristics of each one, the rabbi writes down the name of the family member who could connect with the name of another one.

-Once married, the women must shave their heads, as they cannot show their hair in public.
-That is why during your visit to South Williamsburg you will see them wearing a scarf (tichel) or a wig to go out on the street.
-Their dress is very simple according to the modesty expected of them: dark clothes, long skirts, stockings, flat shoes, and no accessories.
+Once married, women must shave their heads, as they cannot show their hair in public.
+That is why, during the walk in South Williamsburg you will see them wearing a scarf (tichel) or a wig to go out in the street.
+Their clothing is very simple according to the modesty expected of them: dark clothes, long skirts, stockings, flat shoes and no accessories.

-As for the men, they have to wear a white shirt with a black jacket and pants.
+As for the men, they must wear a white shirt with a jacket and black pants.
 As an accessory they wear a hat, which can be of different kinds:

 - The kippah: ritual beret with a sacred meaning that reminds that nothing is higher than God.

-- The wide-brimmed hat: made of black felt as a sign of respect to God.
+- The wide-brimmed black felthat as a sign of respect to God.

-- The Shtreimel: a fox fur and velvet hat worn by married men on Shabbat and other Jewish holidays.
+- The Shtreimel: a fox fur and velvet hat worn by married men during Shabbat and other Jewish festivities.

 Roles in the home

-For most of the time, men devote themselves to prayer and Torah study although some work as tradesmen.
-In most cases, however, it is the women who are responsible for working as teachers or sales clerks to maintain the household as well as raising the children, of which there are usually many since they do not use contraception methods.
+For most of the time, men devote themselves to prayer and Torah study although there are some who work as tradesmen.
+In most cases, however, it is the women who are responsible for working as teachers or sales clerks to maintain the household, as well as raising the children, of which there are usually many since they do not use contraception.

-Despite their young age, children also have rules with which they must comply within the community:
+Despite their young age, children also have standards to live up to in the community:

-- Circumcision: Male children are circumcised eight days after birth.
+- Circumcision: This is performed on boys eight days after birth.

 - Naming ceremony: This ceremony symbolizes the official entrance of girls into the Hasidic community.

-On the other hand, it is customary that until the age of three, children in Orthodox Jewish families do not cut their hair.
+On the other hand, it is customary that until the age of three, children of orthodox Jewish families do not cut their hair.
 This ceremony is called upsherin and marks the passage to another stage of life where one ceases to be a baby and becomes a child with a certain degree of independence.